 If you love Greek souvlaki as much as I do then these recipes are made for you!
 Give them a try and let me know what you think!

-- Marinated Greek Lamb skewers with pita and tzatziki
+- Marinated Greek Lamb Souvlaki recipe (Skewers) with Pita and Tzatziki

 Juicy, caramelised and smoky Greek beef souvlaki skewers recipe!
 Take your Beef kabobs to the next level with this simple flavourful marinade.